kounsaiswaroop/akash-the-educator/README.md

 #### Hindi Courses
 - **Unlocking the World of Class 12 Hindi**
   - Explore engaging stories, improve grammar, and enhance reading and writing skills with our comprehensive Class 12 Hindi course.
-[Check Out](https://github.com/kounsaiswaroop/akash-the-educator/Hindi/hindi.html)

 - **Mastering Class 10 Hindi**
   - Master Class 10 Hindi with engaging literature, advanced grammar, and enhanced writing skills.
 Build a solid foundation for future success!
-[Check Out](https://github.com/kounsaiswaroop/akash-the-educator/Hindi/hindi.html)

 #### Banking Courses
 - **Mastering Modern Banking: Comprehensive Course for Future Bankers**
   - Master modern banking with our course covering essentials like financial products, regulations, financial management, and customer service.
-[Check Out](https://github.com/kounsaiswaroop/akash-the-educator/Banking/banking.html)

 ### Features